John Cangelosi

 John Anthony Cangelosi (born March 10, 1963) is an American former professional baseball outfielder.
 He played in Major League Baseball for the Chicago White Sox, Pittsburgh Pirates, Texas Rangers, New York Mets, Houston Astros, Florida Marlins and Colorado Rockies.
 Cangelosi was born in Brooklyn, New York.
 He graduated from Miami Springs High School in Miami Springs, Florida.

 Career

 Minor leagues

 Cangelosi spent his minor league time with the Niagara Falls Sox, the Mexico City Red Devils, and the Buffalo Bisons.

 Chicago White Sox 1985–1986

 Cangelosi was the surprise of the White Sox' 1986 spring camp when he displaced Rudy Law and Daryl Boston to win the center field job.
 He stole 50 bases for the White Sox as a rookie in 1986, an American League rookie record at the time.
 On March 27, 1987, he was traded by the White Sox to the Pittsburgh Pirates for Jim Winn.

 Pittsburgh Pirates 1987–1990

 Dealt to Pittsburgh in 1987, Cangelosi batted .275, mostly pinch hitting, and on September 15 he became the first Pirate in 21 years to steal home.
-He became the first hitter ever to face Randy Johnson on September 15, 1988.
+He became the first major league hitter ever to face Randy Johnson, on September 15, 1988.